hieuvp/learning-python/advanced-tutorials/decorators/README.md

         return new_function

-    # it returns the new decorator
+    # Return the new decorator
     return multiply_decorator

 # Usage
-# multiply is not a generator, but multiply(3) is
+# multiply is not a decorator, but multiply(3) is
 @multiply(3)
 def return_number(number):
     return number

-# Now return_number is decorated and reassigned into itself
+# Now, return_number is decorated and reassigned into itself
 output = return_number(5)
 print(output)
 ```